-To help ease congestion and other common symptoms of bronchial illness, mix 7 drops of tea tree oil with one ounce of a carrier oil and rub onto the chest and throats three times per day.
+To help ease congestion and other common symptoms of bronchial illness, mix 7 drops of tea tree oil with one ounce of carrier oil and rub onto the chest and throat three times per day.
 The asthma tea tree oil treatment may also be beneficial for bronchitis sufferers.

 7. Ear Infection –

 Mix four drops of tea tree oil with two tablespoons of warm (not hot) olive oil and place into the ear with a dropper.
 After the mixture has been allowed to soak into the ear for a few minutes, gently use a Q-Tip to absorb excess oil.
 This treatment can be repeated up to three times a day until the earache pain subsides.

 8. Teeth and Gums –

 Tea tree oil can be used as a mouthwash to not only cleanse the breath but also to help heal sore and bloody gums.
 The essential oil may also help reduce pain from cavities and other common tooth injury issues.

 If a tooth has to be pulled during a SHTF scenario, dab one drop of the oil around the tooth before pulling.
 Then dabbing onto the gum after the tooth has been removed may help prevent infection and reduce soreness and swelling.